Lunexa-Project/Lunexa/README.md

     ```bash
     git clone https://github.com/lunexa-project/lunexa && cd lunexa
 2. **GUIX BUILD**
-    it is recommended to build everything other OSX builds as the time being OSX isnt been worked on
+    it is recommended to build everything other than OSX builds as the time being OSX isnt been worked on
     ```bash
     ./contrib/guix/guix-build

-See [contrib/guix/README.md](contrib/guix/README.md)for more info.
+See [contrib/guix/README.md](contrib/guix/README.md) for more info.

 ## Installing Lunexa from a package